mzakhidov/case_study_bellabeat/README.md

 + There's a positive correlation between number of total steps each customer has taken with the calories burned.
 This could obviously be used to encourage/notify customers in order to build positive energy/connection between the user and the product
 + Users seem to take the most number of steps in middle of the workweek: Tuesday, Wednesday, Thursday.
 + There's a positive correlation on calories burned and sleep time (between 5-10 hours)
-+

 ### Visualizations

-All these data visualizations can be found here:
+All these data visualizations can be found here: Link

 ### Recommendations
 1. Encourage users by giving them calories burned notifications as a "reward" notification in Bellabeat products
 2. Focus on days where users take the least amount of steps.
 Suggest activities to the user in order to increase their total steps on these days
-3. S
+3. Send reminders to users on getting enough sleep between 6-10 hours
 4. Due to data limitations, all the above recommendations might require further validation based on recent data